UPSC Exam > UPSC Notes > Mains: International Relations > India and Bhutan Relations

 • India withdrew all subsidies on cooking gas and kerosene being provided to Bhutan creating a huge crisis in Bhutan that strained the bilateral ties.

-• The crisis in Indo-Bhutan relations exploded apparently, over alleged attempt by India at thwarting Bhutanese bid to diversify its foreign policy especially the overtures towards
+• The crisis in Indo-Bhutan relations exploded apparently, over alleged attempt by India at thwarting Bhutanese bid to diversify its foreign policy especially the overtures towards.

 Way forward

-• India and Bhutan share a time-tested relationship that is a perfect example of friendship and cordiality in South Asia.
-For India to bolster this indispensable partnership may not be too difficult, provided India’s assistance to Bhutan is more about making it self sufficient militarily, politically as well as economically.
+• For India to bolster this indispensable partnership may not be too difficult, provided India’s assistance to Bhutan is more about making it self-sufficient militarily, politically as well as economically.

-• With India’s help, Bhutan can become economically competitive, militarily advanced and self reliant in matters of national security.
+• With India’s help, Bhutan can become economically competitive, militarily advanced and self-reliant in matters of national security.

-• Furthermore, as world’s largest democracy, India can guide Bhutan in developing requisite democratic infrastructure and a political establishment that can sustain the demands of a democratic society.
+• Furthermore, as the world’s largest democracy, India can guide Bhutan in developing requisite democratic infrastructure and a political establishment that can sustain the demands of a democratic society.

 • India should try as much as possible to remain out of Bhutan’s internal matters; it can act as a mentor and make efforts to help them in their internal efforts.

-• India will have to remain alert to strategic powers which are courting Bhutan assiduously, as is evident from the high-level visits from China and the U.S. In a world of growing options, it remains in India’s and Bhutan’s best interests to make each other’s concerns a top priority.
+• India will have to remain alert to strategic powers which are courting Bhutan assiduously, as is evident from the high-level visits from China and the U.S.

 The document India and Bhutan Relations | UPSC Mains: International Relations is a part of the UPSC Course UPSC Mains: International Relations.